Brett Detar: Life and career

 Brett Detar was born April 30, 1978, in Greensburg, Pennsylvania.

 He began his musical career as guitarist in the band Pensive, who released an EP called The Subtlety of Silence and a split with EP with fellow Pennsylvania band Seasons In The Field.

 In 1997, drummer Jesse Smith recruited Brett to play guitar in the metalcore band Zao.
 Detar suggested his friend Dan Weyandt come aboard as well.
 They both appeared on the groundbreaking album Where Blood and Fire Bring Rest and a split CD with Training for Utopia.
 In 1998, Detar left Zao to pursue what began as a side-project, The Juliana Theory, full-time.

-Following the initial dissolution of The Juliana Theory in 2006, Detar moved to Los Angeles and opened a vintage clothes shop and made a massive financial investment by building a studio.
-Despite the uncertainty, he continue to write songs from time to time.
-Brett also owns a recording studio in Manhattan, New York called Soho Taxidermy.
-Afterwards, he began work on a solo album, which emerged on November 10, 2010, via his website.
+Following the initial dissolution of The Juliana Theory in 2006, Detar moved to Los Angeles and opened a vintage clothing shop and a recording studio.
+He continued to write songs from time to time.
+Detar also owned a recording studio in Manhattan, New York called Soho Taxidermy.
+Afterwards, he began work on a solo country album, which emerged on November 10, 2010, via his website.
 Bird in the Tangle was supported by a month long tour in 2011, opening for Tiger Army frontman Nick 13.
 His second solo album, Too Free to Live, followed on October 8, 2013.
 The same year, he toured the U.S. with Lindi Ortega.

 A number of Detar's solo songs have been featured on several television series, including Nashville, Supernatural, Elementary, Jersey Shore, Friendzone,Snooki & Jwoww, Teen Mom, and Party Down South.
 His songs were also included in episodes of the acclaimed Marvel Television Netflix shows Daredevil, Jessica Jones, and The Punisher.

-He made his debut as a film composer with Paramount Pictures The Devil Inside, which opened in North America on January 6, 2012.
-Detar reunited with writer/director William Brent Bell for FilmDistrict's 2014 action thriller WER, the 2020 horror sequel Brahms: The Boy II and the 2021 horror film, Separation.
+Detar made his debut as a film composer with Paramount Pictures' The Devil Inside, which opened in North America on January 6, 2012.
+Detar reunited with writer/director William Brent Bell for FilmDistrict's 2014 action thriller WER, the 2020 horror sequel Brahms: The Boy II, and the 2021 horror film, Separation.